TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 * Adapting the POC to a tech stack that supports cluster-autoscaler
 * Evaluate cluster setup via Terraform vs ClusterAPI
 * Evaluate bundles of apps via Terraform vs ArgoCD
-* Evaluate resiliency and fail-over scenarios when using 'smaller clouds'
+* Evaluate resiliency and fail-over scenarios when using 'single-AZ' clouds[^footnote_az]
 * Prepare for day 2 operations: Cluster upgrade and node patching.
 (Swapping out version `n` with version `n+1` clusters could be an option)

 Multi-Cloud does not need to go as far as being cloud-agnostic, resulting in the lowest common denominator of each cloud and lots of abstractions.
 Mixing different cloud services based on available features or cost is possible.
 As always, it [comes with trade-offs](https://www.techtarget.com/searchcloudcomputing/definition/multi-cloud-strategy).